Starting a Box Truck Business Checklist

 • Obtain the necessary business licenses and permits from your city or state.

-• Decide if you want to purchase a new or used truck, as well as which type of box truck is best for your business.
+• Decide if you want to purchase a new or used truck and which type of box truck is best for your business.

 • Secure proper insurance coverage for your box truck and employees.